-Two sessions on business negotiation and salary negotiations, led by Professor Malcolm Smith, highlighted the essential importance of negotiation as a key skill – for life and career.
+Two sessions on business negotiation and salary negotiations, led by Professor Malcolm Smith of The University of Manchester, highlighted the essential importance of negotiation as a key skill – for life and career.
 According to Professor Smith, everything starts with a negotiation, whether we like it or not.
 Some people take the time to learn the skills needed to extract the maximum value for themselves from every negotiation and achieve better personal outcomes as a result.
 Quoting 19th century Italian diplomat, Daniele Vare, who defined diplomacy as ‘the art of letting someone else have your way’, Professor Smith described negotiation as a business process - and not sales, selling or sales training.

 Negotiation is the process of bridging two counter parties to achieve an outcome - negotiation skills are important and can be learned and supported with some simple tools.
 Although money is the prime measure of success in business, price is not the most important factor in a business negotiation.
 Value is a more significant factor and negotiation should focus on reducing the information asymmetry between the parties to create value – factors such as terms and conditions, payment terms, service support could form part of the package.
 The key to negotiating success? – according to Professor Smith, this involves leaving the ego at the door and being rational and calm, and treating negotiations as a mechanism to get the deal.